Solar Power Buyers Guide

-There are many different variations in quality in both monocrystalline and polycrystalline panels, some of the low cost budget panel brands can perform ok however be wary of the cheaper brands with obscure names, its best to stick with the well known brands.
-Good quality panels should last at least 25 years, some of the cheap and nasty ones can burn out in under 5 years.
-Paying less now can mean paying more later.
+There are many different variations in quality in both monocrystalline and polycrystalline panels, some of the low-cost budget panel brands can perform ok, however, be wary of the cheaper brands with obscure names, its best to stick with the well-known brands.
+Good quality panels should last at least 25 years, some of the cheap and nasty ones can burn out in under five years.
+Paying less now can mean spending more later.

 Check out the links below to solar panel reviews of many of the top brands sold in Australia.
 Any of these are considered reputable however they do range in price and performance.

-The second main component of a solar power system is the power inverter, there are two main types of inverter, central inverters and a micro inverters.
+The second principal component of a solar power system is the power inverter.
+There are two main types of inverters, central inverters and micro-inverters.

-Its a good idea to mount a central inverter in a cool well ventilated place as they do generate some heat, constantly running at high temperature may shorten the live of the inverter, cool is better.
+It's a good idea to mount a central inverter in a cool well-ventilated place as they do generate some heat.
+Continually running at high temperature may shorten the life of the inverter.

 The role of the inverter is to convert DC electricity produced by the solar panels into 240V AC electricity that most home appliances use.

 Below is a chart showing some of the most popular solar inverters in Australia 2017.
-There are many more brands available but the ones listed here are the most common and will likely be included in a solar quote.
+There are many more brands available, the ones listed here are the most common and will likely be included in a solar quote.